open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 exported.

-`ForceFlush` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.
-Language library authors can decide if they want to make `ForceFlush` a blocking API or an asynchronous API which notifies the caller via a callback or an event.
+`ForceFlush` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out. `ForceFlush` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.

 `ForceFlush` should only be called in cases where it is absolutely necessary,